Evaluation Methodologies in Software Protection Research: Measurements

 \subsection{Identified challenges}

 In our analysis of measurements, we identified one major challenge.

 \begin{itemize} \item \textbf{Focus on cost measurements, lack of strength measurement:} In the surveyed papers, the most often measured aspects of protections are costs.
-This is not particularly surprising, as cost measurements as well as interpretation of the results are rather straightforward.
+This is unsurprising, as cost measurements and their interpretation are rather straightforward.
 By contrast, the lack of established methods for evaluating the strength of protections is clearly evident in the limited number of strength measurements in the surveyed papers.
-This is particularly the case in obfuscation goodware papers, including in those published in top venues with A*/A ranking. \end{itemize}
+This is particularly the case in obfuscation goodware papers, including those from top venues with A*/A ranking. \end{itemize}

-Compared to the challenges related to samples and treatments, which might be solvable by a community consensus on shared sample sets and by more sharing of analysis tools, the challenges related to strength measurements are probably much more difficult to address, as the weaknesses of the evaluations arise from both the choice of measurement types and tools used.
-Clearly, it is not useful to define a standardized methodology for all evaluations, as different protections can have very different motivations and goals, and thus the choice of appropriate measurements can also differ significantly.
-Still, we strongly believe that these challenges also need to be addressed.
+Compared to the challenges related to samples and treatments, which might be solvable by a community consensus on shared sample sets and by more sharing of analysis tools, the strength measurement challenges are probably much more difficult to address as the weaknesses of the evaluations arise from both the choice of measurement types and tools used.
+Clearly, it is not useful to define a standardized methodology for all evaluations, as different protections have very different motivations and goals, and thus the choice of appropriate measurements can also differ significantly.
+Still, we strongly believe these challenges need to be addressed.
 The development of a flexible and easily re-usable protected software analysis toolbox, to which researchers can contribute their own measurement techniques and scripts, could help to improve the situation.
-This will require a large community effort in order to advance beyond the fragmental efforts from the past~\cite{2022_argon_a_toolbase_for_evaluating_software_protection_techniques_against_symbolic_execution_attacks,angr,2015_a_framework_for_measuring_software_obfuscation_resilience_against_automated_attacks,2020_a_framework_for_evaluation_of_software_obfuscation_tools_for_embedded_devices}.
+A large community effort is needed to advance beyond the fragmental past efforts~\cite{2022_argon_a_toolbase_for_evaluating_software_protection_techniques_against_symbolic_execution_attacks,angr,2015_a_framework_for_measuring_software_obfuscation_resilience_against_automated_attacks,2020_a_framework_for_evaluation_of_software_obfuscation_tools_for_embedded_devices}.